twkang43/open-teach/docs/howto_gui_application.md

 'Send UR Home' button will send robot to home position immediately and sleep for 3 seconds.
 Click 'Stop Deploy Server' to stop deploy server.

-> [!Note] Deploy server and Teleoperation
-> You cannot run deploy server and teleoperation at the same time.
+You cannot run deploy server and teleoperation at the same time.
-> One of them will occupy the robot controller.
+One of them will occupy the robot controller.
-> Please make sure one of them is stopped before starting the other one.
+Please make sure one of them is stopped before starting the other one.

 ### Replay Control